tanveerahmed9/Obsidian-notes/ResiliencyinAzure/Manage traffic in Azure/Azure Traffic Manager.md

 To add the endpoint for priority 2 region we add the endpoint from step 1-3 with values for priority resource to be 2 and webappaatWestUS2 respectively.

-To see this is action , browse to the DNS name of the traffic manager profile , and you woll notice that it takes us to the default website we craeted, Now disable the East US region endpointy in the traffic manager profile (the priority 1 endpoint) and then again browse to the DNS name of your traffic manager profile you will see that you are still able to browse to the website , although this time the traffic was redirected to the secondary region but an an end user you would not be able to see that.
+To see this is action , browse to the DNS name of the traffic manager profile , and you will notice that it takes us to the default website we created, Now disable the East US region endpointt in the traffic manager profile (the priority 1 endpoint) and then again browse to the DNS name of your traffic manager profile you will see that you are still able to browse to the website , although this time the traffic was redirected to the secondary region but an an end user you would not be able to see that.

 We can add more no of priorities based on the number of regions the app is deployed to.